pratstick/adobe-hackathon-1b/README.md

 The core of this solution is a modular "Retrieve & Rank" pipeline, designed to semantically understand user intent and extract highly relevant document sections.
 The pipeline consists of the following stages:

 1.  **Integrated 1A Processing (Outline Generation)**: Before persona-driven analysis, the system first processes all input PDFs to extract their structured outlines (titles, H1, H2, H3 headings) using a YOLO-based model.
 This outline data is generated in-memory and used to define precise section boundaries within the documents.
+    **Optimization:** The YOLO model now processes all pages of a PDF in a single batch, significantly reducing inference time for multi-page documents.

 2.  **Ingestion & Chunking**: PDFs are processed using `PyMuPDF` to extract text.
 The in-memory structured outlines are used to define precise section boundaries.
 Each identified section, along with its text content, document name, page number, and title, forms a "document chunk" in our corpus.